Find Teaching Schools

 Private not-for-profit Public vs. Private

 The total student population at Eastern Mennonite University is 1,394, of which 896 students are undergraduates and of those, 812 are full-time.
-For undergraduates at Eastern Mennonite, the average graduation time is 4.3 years.
+The school has a student-to-faculty ratio of 10 to 1.

 #22